esnet/iperf/docs/dev.rst

 16. Announce the new release in the #iperf3 channel in ESnet Slack.

+17. Create a Monday Ping entry for the new release.

-17. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` and ``docs/conf.py`` in the source tree) and deploy a new build of the documentation to GitHub Pages.
+18. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` and ``docs/conf.py`` in the source tree).
 Be sure to double-check version numbers and copyright dates.

-18. If an update to the on-line manual page is needed, it can be generated with this sequence of commands (tested on CentOS 7) and import the result into ``invoking.rst``::
+19. If an update to the on-line manual page is needed, it can be generated with this sequence of commands (tested on CentOS 7) and import the result into ``invoking.rst``::